ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 ---
 layout: post
-title: "Go with the flow: How to securely deploy TLS"
+title: "Go with the flow and deploy TLS"
 date: 2014-10-19 17:07
 ---